nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_emergency_meds_headings.md

 These are :
 - Composition.encounter
 - Composition.custodian
-- Composition.section(slice) sections: Attendance details, Consent
+- Composition.section(slice) sections: Attendance details, Consent, History, Information and advice given, Plan and requested actions and Referrer details

 The “must support” property has been added to all the elements that must be supported regardless of cardinality.
 Whether the conformance of the element is mandatory or optional has no relevance for the “must support” property.
 This means that for sending or receiving systems to claim conformance to any ITK3 Digital Medicines Composition Profile the following MUST be true: